AswathGI/Test_Readme/README.md

 To get sensor values, we are using few libraries from adafruit.
 Adafruit has stopped using python 2 version and all its libraires can be executed only using python 3 version.
-Therefore the Main code is rewritten to work for python3 version.

-Please follow the steps to execute this code
+Please follow the steps to install and execute this code

 ## Step 1
 ### Update the RPi